shahoob/arcadia-index/README.md

 # arcadia-index
 Arcadia's backend

-Arcadia is composed of two components:
+arcadia-index is composed of two components:
 - The postgres database
-- The server
+- The web server

 ## Developper Setup